chef/chef-web-docs/content/config_yml_kitchen.md

 {{< note >}}

-This topic details functionality that is packaged with ChefDK.
-See
+This topic details functionality that is packaged with Chef Workstation.
-<https://kitchen.ci/docs/getting-started/> for more information about
+See <https://kitchen.ci/docs/getting-started/> for more information about Kitchen.
-Kitchen.

 {{< /note >}}